chibiboba/JS-120/JS 129/JS 129 study guide.md

    - Advantage of naming a function expression

      - The main advantage of naming a function expression occurs when the function throws an error (raises an exception).
 If the function has a name, the stack trace uses that name to help you determine where the error occurred.
-Without the name, JavaScript merely reports the location as "anonymous.
+Without the name, JavaScript merely reports the location as anonymous.

    - We typically assign a function expression to a variable or object property, pass it to another function, or return it to a calling function.